Context-Aware Semantic Segmentation via Stage-Wise Attention: Related Work

-\paragraph{Other UHR dense prediction tasks.} Similar mechanisms have been explored in other dense UHR tasks such as salient object detection or monocular depth estimation, where dual-stream designs, patch selection, and uncertainty estimation also play key roles~\cite{ISDNET,PPN,ESNet_hongyu, remote_sensing_gated, deep_deterministic, sub_ensemble_uncertainty}.
+\paragraph{Other UHR dense prediction tasks.} Similar mechanisms have also been explored in other dense UHR tasks such as salient object detection or monocular depth estimation, where dual-stream designs, patch selection, and uncertainty estimation remain important~\cite{ISDNET,PPN,ESNet_hongyu,remote_sensing_gated,deep_deterministic,sub_ensemble_uncertainty}.
+More broadly, the need to combine fine structures with wider context also arises beyond remote sensing, including medical image segmentation, which motivates our transfer experiments.

-\paragraph{Positioning of our approach.} Building on these insights, CASWiT adopts the dual-stream line but differs in two key aspects.
-First, both streams use modern hierarchical transformers, strengthening representation quality relative to conventional CNN backbones.
-Second, we insert lightweight cross-attention from the very first encoder stages to learn cross-scale representations across the hierarchy, rather than restricting fusion to mid/late depths.
-Complementary to uncertainty-driven guidance~\cite{boosting}, CASWiT focuses on where and when to fuse via cross-attention (early-to-mid), showing consistent gains on RGB-only UHR evaluation.
-We further couple this design with a SimMIM-style~\cite{SimMIM} pretraining tailored to aerial orthophotos to initialize context-aware features for UHR scenes.